 This program provides benefits for current members of the Reserve or National Guard who enlisted, re-enlisted or extended their enlistment for a period of six years.

-This program is for members of a Reserve or National Guard component who served on active duty on or after Sept.
+This program was for members of a Reserve or National Guard component who served on active duty on or after Sept.
 11, 2001, for a minimum of 90 consecutive days.
-Individuals are eligible as soon as they reach the 90-day point, regardless of whether they continue to serve on active duty.
+This program is no longer applicable.

 For more information, visit the REAP benefits page.